The United States Attorney’s Office for the Southern District of Texas (USAO-SDTX) invites qualified law students to

 INTERNSHIPS ARE UNPAID: Our internship positions are unpaid, but we gladly work with law schools and students to assist in arranging for any available course credit.
 In addition, some students apply for and receive public service stipends from their law schools; others have been awarded a Blask Fellowship by the Federal Bar Association’s Southern District of Texas Chapter (www.fbasouthtexas.org).

-TIMING AND DEADLINES: The USAO-SDTX is currently accepting applications for the Spring 2017 interns.
-Spring interns may begin work as early as early January, and internships end by early May.
+TIMING AND DEADLINES: The USAO-SDTX is currently accepting applications for the Fall 2017 interns.
+Fall interns may begin work as early as September, and internships end by early December.
 Under no circumstances may an intern work for more than six months, because of the limitations of the background investigation.
-Applications for the Spring 2017 internship program are due by Oct.
-14, 2016.
+Applications for the Fall 2017 internship program are due by April 14, 2017.

 HOW TO APPLY: To apply, applicants must send a cover letter, resume, short writing sample (ten pages maximum), and unofficial school transcript to firstname.lastname@example.org.
 No hard copy or faxed applications will be accepted.
 Late or incomplete applications will not be considered.